Hezbollah missiles

 Rocket artillery

-Hezbollah's combat wing has a large and sophisticated rocket artillery force, which is the backbone of its military capabilities.
-It is armed with a variety of multiple launch rocket systems and tactical systems produced in a number of countries.
+Hezbollah's military wing has a large and sophisticated jet force artillery, which is the basis of its military potential.
+The armament consists of various multiple launch rocket systems and tactical complexes produced by a number of countries.
 With their help, it is possible to hit targets both at minimum distances and at ranges of 150-200 km.

 Modern MLRS combat vehicles.
 Photo: Tasnim News